CPAN-Security/security.metacpan.org/docs/cna-faq.md

 ### The documentation already warns users about the issue.
 Why is it a CVE?

-Unsafe defaults are not considered acceptable, because they are often unchanged when software is used in production.
+Unsafe defaults are not considered acceptable, because these are often unchanged when software is used in production.

 ### The module author doesn't agree that this is a vulnerability.
 Now what?